 Put on the map by acclaimed French explorer Jacques Cousteau after he declared it one of the top five scuba diving spots in 1971, the hole is home to nurse sharks, butterfly and midnight fish as well as turtles and groupers.

 Comprised of enormous stalactites, columns, and dripstone sheets, there’s certainly plenty of dramatic sights for underwater adventurers to discover.

 One of the seven wonders of Belize’s World Heritage site, a diving expedition at the Belize Blue Hole is essential for any qualified diver planning a yacht charter vacation in the Caribbean.

 Located a short distance from the coast of Clarence Town in the Bahamas, Dean’s Blue Hole is the world’s second deepest blue hole.
-With a diameter that reaches around 100m, the hole boasts incredible visibility which makes it easy to spot tarpoons, turtles and an assortment of other marine life which call the hole home.
+With a diameter that reaches around 100m, the hole boasts incredible visibility which makes it easy to spot tarpons, turtles and an assortment of other marine life that call the hole home.

 Formed by eroding and dissolving limestone, the vast cavern which defines the blue hole is the ideal spot for an advanced diving expedition.